 So we are all aging, as the former Surgeon General says.
 But does your current age reflect how old you feel?
 Like you're 40 years old going on 60?
 Or maybe, 40 going on 21?

 Age may be just a number, but medical experts increasingly are saying it might not always be the right number to gauge your health.

 The aim of the research is to be able eventually to identify signs of premature aging before it becomes evident years or decades later in chronic diseases such as cardiovascular disease, diabetes or kidney, and lung impairment.
-“Intervention to reverse or delay the march toward age-related diseases must be scheduled while people are still young,” according to the study, published online last week in the Proceedings of the National Academy of Sciences.
+"Intervention to reverse or delay the march toward age-related diseases must be scheduled while people are still young," according to the study, published online just prior to the conference in the Proceedings of the National Academy of Sciences.